dudewheresmycode/opengolfsim.com/desktop/installation-guide.md

 After installation, OpenGolfSim will launch automatically and appear as a new icon in your Windows taskbar.
 Here’s what happens next:

+- **Firewall prompt (optional)**
+  On some systems, Windows may ask to allow access.
+Approve it so the app can communicate with GSPro, your control box, or mobile devices.

 - **Runs in the background**
   OpenGolfSim functions as a system service, staying out of the way while staying connected.
-It boots with Windows, so you don’t need to launch it every time.
+To close OpenGolfSim Desktop select File then "Exit OpenGolfSim" or quit the app from the systems tray.

 - **Account login required**
   The first time you open the app, you’ll be prompted to log in with your OpenGolfSim account.
-This ties your settings and features (like video replay or cloud sync) to your profile.
+This ties your settings and features to your profile.

-- **Firewall prompt (optional)**
-  On some systems, Windows may ask to allow access.
-Approve it so the app can communicate with GSPro, your control box, or mobile devices.

 - **Auto-updates**
   The app will automatically check for updates and apply them in the background, so you’re always running the latest version.